solarwind101/solarwind101.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: The list of courses for which I have worked as a TA along with assignments that I had prepared.
+description: The list of courses for which I have worked as a teaching assistant.
 nav: true
 nav_order: 6
 ---